nazar650/FastKeySimulator-LibraryCSharp/README.md

 ```
 ## Mouse Simulation with FastKeySim

 - The FastKeySim class also provides powerful tools for simulating mouse input in your C# applications.
-It allows you to perform mouse clicks, scroll the mouse wheel, move the cursor to specific screen positions, and create smooth cursor movements - all with simple and high-level method calls.
+It allows you to perform mouse clicks, scroll the mouse wheel, move the cursor to specific screen positions, and create smooth cursor movements -
+  all with simple and high-level method calls.

 - The **MouseClick()** method allows you to simulate left, right, and middle mouse button clicks.
-It automatically handles both the press and release events, so Windows recognizes the action as a real physical mouse click.
+It automatically handles both the press and release events, so Windows recognizes the action as a real physical mouse click.In addition, it supports holding down the left, right,
+  and middle mouse buttons until they are released.

+- The **MouseClickRelease()** method releases mouse buttons previously held down using **MouseClick()**.

 - The **MouseScrollWheel()** method allows you to simulate mouse wheel scrolling.
 You can scroll up or down by specifying the number of steps and control the scrolling speed using a time delay.

-- The **MouseSetCursorPos()** method allows you to instantly move the mouse cursor to any position on the screen using absolute coordinates.
+- The **MouseSetCursorPos()** method allows you to instantly move the mouse cursor to any position on the screen using absolute coordinates or screen percentages.

 - The **CursorMotion()** method allows you to smoothly move the mouse cursor by a specified number of pixels.

-### How to use **MouseClick(string name)**
+### How to use **MouseClick(string name,bool Hold)**
 ```csharp
 using FastKeySimulator;
 internal class Program